The Bankrate promise

 Frequently asked questions

-To legally drive in Sacramento, you will need a minimum amount of liability insurance.
-California requires drivers to carry at least $15,000 in bodily injury per person coverage, $30,000 in bodily injury per accident coverage and $5,000 for property damage coverage.
-You may want to consider purchasing higher liability limits or even full coverage to better protect yourself.
+In almost every state, drivers are legally required to carry car insurance.
+Mandatory coverage types and policy limits vary by state.
+California law requires all drivers to have at least $15,000 in bodily injury liability per person, $30,000 in bodily injury liability per accident and $5,000 in property damage liability per accident.
+Alternatively, drivers may elect to make a $35,000 cash deposit at the DMV or obtain an equivalent DMV-issued self-insurance certificate from a licensed company.
 Talking to an insurance agent may be the best way to determine how much coverage you need.

 - $100,000 bodily injury liability per person